-Yet key public figures constantly find themselves involved with, or victim of, private and secretive practices.
-The prime minister’s communications chief, Andy Coulson, still suspected by many of complicity in secret phone-tapping, has just resigned.
-As has shadow chancellor Alan Johnson, citing private issues, after a member of his security team was alleged to have had an affair with his wife.
+Yet key public figures constantly find themselves involved with, or victim of, secretive practices.
+The PM’s communications chief, Andy Coulson, still suspected of complicity in secret phone-tapping, has just resigned.
+As has Alan Johnson, citing private issues, after a member of his security team was alleged to have had an affair with his wife.

 Marvell, looking at the paper, calls after the treasurer: “My lord, I request another moment!”
 They went up again to the garret, and Jack, the servant-boy, was called.